Iran threatens ‘more crushing attacks’ as reports of Tel Aviv shooting – latest

 Washington Bureau Chief

-Iran has threatened “more crushing and destructive” attacks after firing a wave of missiles at Israel.
+Iran has threatened “more crushing and destructive” attacks after firing two waves of missiles at Israel.

 Iran’s revolutionary guards said they fired dozens of missiles on Tuesday in retaliation for Israel’s campaign against Tehran’s Hezbollah allies in Lebanon, including its killing of the group’s leader Hassan Nasrallah.